FatimAmiri/main/docs/.source/reference/compas.datastructures.rst

 VolMesh
 =======

-:class:`compas.datastructures.VolMesh` is a cellular mesh.
+The volmesh is a cellular mesh.
 It is implemented as a half-plane, the three-dimensional equivalent of a half-edge.
 It can, for example, be used for the representation of subdivided/partitioned polyhedra.